 I think that’s really cool.
 And before we get fully into that, I did want to ask you kind of to talk a little bit about where you’re from.

 We do this a lot with guests, particularly from Appalachia, and I think based on what I’ve read the area you grew up in sounds fairly similar to the area where John and I grew up in Parkersburg.
-There’s a lot of chemical plants, a lot of like different dynamics going along with that.
+There are a lot of chemical plants, and a lot of like different dynamics going along with that.

-So kind of interested to hear your take about that.
+So kind of interested to hear your take on that.

 Right.
 Which are a lot about coal and the sort of folks who grew up in the chemicals part of Appalachia have some similarities in their stories, but also some differences, environmental destruction is kind of the same story for all of us.
 Right.
 And the really hard relationship between.
 Like needing to work and needing jobs.

 And then the industries that offer those jobs, being ones that are profoundly destructive to our environment.
 I think that tension exists.
 Whether you grew up in coal Appalachia or chemicals, Appalachia.
 I think the difference is that in the case of both Parkersburg and of nitro cross lanes Institute, which is kind of the world I grew up in there was a significant community of immigrants who moved in.

 To work in the chemical industry.
 So in south Charleston there was a tech center, which was a union carbide research and development for the entire corporation was housed in south Charleston, tons of Ph.D. folks, both from the United States and also internationally were coming in to work at the tech center.

 My dad came into work at the plant as a physician.
 He did occupational medicine.
 So he was the plant doctor at the Institute.
 That story is not a story.
 I think people know, like, I don’t think people know that there were over a hundred Indian families in Charleston, many of whom were drawn there by the chemical industry.